 Although having a good bridge pickup is paramount to a solid metal tone, there are situations where it could be beneficial to swap out your other pickups too, when applicable.

-There are many scenarios where this could happen, especially when it comes to pickup configurations.
+There are many scenarios where this could happen, especially regarding pickup configurations.
 For example, in addition to having all single-coil pickups like on a Fender Stratocaster, there are also common figurations on guitars such as:

 - humbucker, single, single (HSS)